GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-reading-time/index.md

 Although [icons][doc-icons] are optional during development, we recommend you include them because they appear in the extension management page, the permissions warning, the Chrome web store, and favicon.

+Create an `images/` folder and place the icons inside.
+You can download the icons [here][github-rt-icons].
 Add the following code to declare the icons:

 {% Label %}manifest.json:{% endLabel %}